 - Add ground beef, and mix to combine with spices and onion.
 Sauté for another 10 minutes, until beef has begun to brown.

-- Add diced tomatoes, tomato paste, water and chicken bouillon.
+- Add diced tomatoes, tomato paste, water and chicken broth.
 Turn heat up to bring to a low simmer, then reduce heat to medium low and continue to simmer for another 30 minutes, stirring occasionally.

 - Add the roasted butternut squash and the chopped peppers to the chili, and continue to simmer another 10-15 minutes.